MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-task-scheduler.md

 Here's a few scenarios where you might want to use a scheduled task

 - From AL, you can schedule code to run either using the task scheduler or by enqueuing a job queue entry.
 If you want users to be able to change the scheduling, use the job queue.
 - Sometimes in AL code, you want to change company and run code there.
-Maybe instead you can could schedule a task to run the code in the other company?
+Maybe instead you can schedule a task to run the code in the other company?
-- If something is not urgent/time critical (e.g. can run at a lower priority), consider running it with a task.
+- If something isn't urgent/time critical (for example, can run at a lower priority), consider running it with a task.

 ## Create and manage scheduled tasks in AL